-1. The Demon Dog, Valle Crucis, NC
+1. The Demon Dog, Valle Crucis

 The story linked to Valle Crucis is not quite a ghost story, but it certainly qualifies as paranormal!